-Today, there are many varieties of exterior wall coverings on the market; mostly offered as “supply and fit” by dedicated wall coating companies, and some less effective but cheaper wall covering systems are available to apply yourself, although the latter should be avoided and here is why (opens in a new window)
+Today, there are many varieties of textured exterior wall coverings on the market; mostly offered as “supply and fit” by dedicated wall coating companies, and some less effective but cheaper wall covering systems are available to apply yourself, although the latter should be avoided.

 Well, not everyone…

-There are quite a few benefits for someone that chooses an exterior wall covering instead of paint and typically these coatings are very durable, flexible and long lasting which means big savings in the long run
+There are quite a few benefits for someone that chooses an exterior textured masonry coating instead of paint and typically these coatings are very durable, flexible and long lasting which means big savings in the long run

 They are not applied a paint brush or roller, but with a special Spray machine, but only after a programme of repairs to the walls.

 Because these wall coating companies give attention to various defects, when the final coat is applied to the wall, the home owner can usually enjoy up to 20 years of a maintenance free house exterior, compared to about 2 using normal masonry paints.